-This chapter describes the setup when accessing cOS Core for the first time through a web browser.
-The user interface accessed in this way is called the Web Interface.
-It assumes that a physical network connection has been set up from a management computer to the default management Ethernet interface as described in Section 4.1, "Management Workstation Connection".
+This section describes the setup when accessing cOS Core for the first time through a web browser.
+The cOS Core user interface accessed in this way is called the Web Interface.
+It assumes that a physical network connection has been set up from a management computer to the default management Ethernet interface, as described in Section 4.1, "Management Workstation Connection".

-Note: Some screenshot images have been clipped
+Note: Some browser screenshot images have been modified

-Many of the images in this section are cut from original screenshots to condense the information presented.
+Some of the screenshot images in this section have been modified from original screenshots to suit this document's page format.
 However, all relevant details in the images have been preserved.